 To show the perils of a seemingly innocuous Google update, Surefire Search managing director Glenn Marvin recently ran a quick test search on WorkflowMax (a Xero product), only to be served a series of sponsored ad results, many of which comprised a number of competitors to the Xero-owned product.

 Google Shopping has recently launched into New Zealand and the significantly lower price to advertise may put smaller Kiwi businesses ahead.
-(Corrections have been made to this story).

 YouTube reveals the five most popular ads of 2016.

 This morning the Commerce Commission published a preliminary decision, declining the merger between NZME and Fairfax.
 We look at what this means for the publishers and, more broadly, for journalism in New Zealand.

 Only 100 days after launching a major new product, you’d expect its creators to still be in celebratory mood, sipping on the leftover bottles of champagne that slipped by unopened during the launch party.
 But this was not the case when it came to Facebook’s Canvas.
 We chat to Canvas product manager Zack Hendlin about tweaking the platform whenever it’s necessary.

 NZ On Air has made a move to grow New Zealand’s online talent in a partnership with YouTube at a time when its channels are followed like TV series.
 However, according to new research, the same cannot be said about the platforms branded channels.